mm-o/siyuan-media-player/README.md

 </details>

 <details>
-<summary><b>Using AList Cloud Storage</b></summary>
+<summary><b>Using OpenList Cloud Storage</b></summary>

-1. Configure your AList server connection in the settings panel
+1. Configure your OpenList server connection in the settings panel
-2. Click "Add Media" and select "Add AList Cloud"
+2. Click "Add Media" and select "Add OpenList Cloud"
-3. Browse the AList directory structure to find media files
+3. Browse the OpenList directory structure to find media files
 4. Select the media you want to add to the playlist
-5. The player will stream content directly from your AList server
+5. The player will stream content directly from your OpenList server
 </details>

 <details>